St George’s, Windsor Castle

-Some schools are as grand as castles, but I’ve never visited one that’s attached to a castle, has the Queen living next door, and the choristers have sung at not one but two Royal Weddings in the last 12 months.
+Some schools are as grand as castles, but I’ve never visited one that’s attached to a castle, has the Queen living next door, and the choristers have sung at not one but two Royal Weddings and countless royal occasions over the last two years.
 But that is what makes St George’s School special.

-A prep school that also includes a kindergarten and pre-prep, it houses 340 boys and girls in buildings that ooze history.
-Set up in 1348 by Edward III to educate choristers, St George’s moved its current location (an alms house for Naval Knights) in 1892 and started taking non-singing students.
+A prep school that also includes a Kindergarten and Pre-Prep, it houses 330 boys and girls in buildings that ooze history.
+Set up in 1348 by Edward III to educate choristers, St George’s moved its current location (an almshouse for Naval Knights) in 1892 and started taking non-singing students.
 It’s one of the oldest schools in the country and remains a leading choir school, educating up to 23 choristers who leg it up the 136 steps to the castle to sing daily.
 Unsurprisingly, it has a Christian ethos, but welcomes children whatever their beliefs.

 Set across a collection of buildings, accessed via Datchet Road, the school is compact, homely and ‘lived in’ – there’s nothing overtly spangly or shiny or polished about it, but has an intellectual energy that I liked.
 Rather handily, it’s also right opposite Windsor and Eton train station and there’s a pub right next door.
 Here for the important stuff.

 This is a town centre school so you would assume that space is something of a luxury.
 Although the buildings are tightly packed in at the foot of the castle walls, it does boast an indoor pool, sports hall, large grass play areas, hard surface playground with tennis/netball courts, a wooden adventure trail and an outdoor classroom.